joseph-x-li/joseph-x-li.github.io/myblog/content/books/2025-02-18_fairprice/index.md

  - Chapter 5: Convenience Stores
    - FairPrice decides to open convenience stores in the mid 1990s, competing with 7-Eleven which had 100 stores in Singapore at that time.
    - They open 13 stores far away from existing 7-Eleven locations before exiting stealth in the year 2000.
    - Growth is tough because 7-Eleven has already taken the good locations.
-Additionally, sales of hot food items must compete with hawker centers, crushing sales.
+Additionally, sales of hot food items must compete with hawker centers.
+This crushes sales.
    - FairPrice is given a great opportunity to expand when ExxonMobil decides to offload operations of gas-station conveninece stores to someone else and picks FairPrice.
    - In 2005, FairPrice takes over all 77 Esso gas station convenience stores.
 Esso is the brand name of ExxonMobil's gasoline.
    - FairPrice operates two convenicnce store brands: Cheers and FairPrice Xpress.
-Cheers is strictly a convenience store, while Xpress consists of a mini grocery store in addition to the convenience store.
+Cheers is strictly a convenience store.
+Xpress consists of a mini grocery store in addition to the convenience store.
    {{ image(path="/books/2025-02-18_fairprice/esso.png", caption="Esso gas station with a FairPrice Xpress in Ang Mo Kio") }}

- - Chapter 6:
+ - Chapter 6: Destroying French retailer Carrefour
+   - In 1997, multinational French retailer Carrefour decides to open hypermarts in Singapore.
+   - Hypermarts carry large consumer goods in addition to groceries.
+They are close in style to Target, while FairPrice is more similar to Whole Foods or Trader Joes.
+   - Carrefour opens it first hypermart in a shopping mall called "Suntec City", located near the central business district of Singapore.
+   - In response, FairPrice opens a store in a nearby shopping mall called "Plaza Singapura".
+   - Carrefour attempts to open its second hypermart in Hougang, a region in Singapore's northeast.
+A developer is opening a new mall there called "Hougang 1" and is looking for a grocery store to anchor the mall.
+   - To prevent Carrefour from getting a solid foothold in Singapore, FairPrice tells the developer it will match Carrefour's bid.
+   - The deal with Carrefour falls through, leaving FairPrice with the lease.
+   {{ image(path="/books/2025-02-18_fairprice/hougang.png", caption="The Hougang 1 mall with a FairPrice Xtra sign") }}
+   - In 2003, Carrefour finally opens its second store in Plaza Singapura, the same mall where FairPrice opened its own store to compete with Carrefour's Suntec City location.
+   - Carrefour's locations are located within the ERP tolling zone, which means most store traffic occurs on weekends when the ERP toll is not enforced.
+To choke off Carrefour's sales on these crucial weekends, FairPrice runs special discounts on all stores during weekends.
+   - Carrefour pulls out of Singapore in 2012, selling its locations to FairPrice.

+ - Chapter 7: Defending against Singaporean retailer Sheng Siong
+   - Remember the mini scandal in Chapter 1 where Phey Yew Kok launches his own illicit line of stores?
+These stores were called Savewell.
+   - When Phey Yew Kok flees Singapore, he sells the Ang Mo Kio Savewell outlet to the man running the pork counter at that location.
+   - That man is called Lim Hock Chee.
+He and his brothers rebrand Savewell to Sheng Siong.
+It is known for being very cheap and having wet-markets.
+   - Sheng Siong builds a reputation for being THE cheapest retailer -- even cheaper than FairPrice.
+   - FairPrice begins rolling out stores that resemble wet markets to directly compete with Sheng Siong.
+   - The book acknowledges that Sheng Siong has an operational edge.
+In 2021, they reported S$133 million net profit on S$1.4 billion in revenue, yielding net profit margins close to 10%.
+FairPrice, by comparison, reported S$99.7 million net profit on S$4.3 billion revenue, for a net profit margin of roughly 4.3%.

+   {{ image(path="/books/2025-02-18_fairprice/shengsiong.png", caption="Fish market section at a Seng Siong location") }}

+ - Chapter 8: Dealing with Singaporean retailer Cold Storage